cdl-geneseo/geneseo-dictionary/I/ISF.md

 # ISF

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : ISF

 Created by  Unknown User (krk5), last modified by  Unknown User (jtd8) on May 07, 2019

 N. abbreviation for the Integrated Science Facility (new word)Source: Dictionary of Geneseo English, Fall 2006, Winkelman.This term is now obsolete, with the approved abbreviation ISC being used exclusively.As of 2012, 40% of students surveyed know this word.
 40% believe it is of local origins.(Endress, G-M, 2012)As of 2019, 0% of students surveyed knew this word they did however recognize ISC.
 (See ISC for further details).
 (Dilcher, G-M, 2019)